-Nigerian terrorist Henry Okah has been found guilty of masterminding two car bombings in Abuja in October last year, by the South Gauteng High Court.
+Henry Okah has been found guilty for twin car bombings that took place in Abuja in October 2012.
+(Gallo)

 Handing down judgment on Monday, Judge Neels Claassen said the state proved Okah's guilt beyond a reasonable doubt.